skramm/homog2d/docs/homog2d_thresholds.md

 ### 3 - Changing thresholds at run time

-In your code, these value can be read/written any time, using the same functions.
+In your code, these values can be read/written any time, using the same functions.
 They all lie in the sub-namespace `thr`:

 Example:
 ```
+C++
 auto curr = thr::nullDistance();  // store current value
 thr::nullDistance() = 1E-6;       // change value
 ...                               // do some stuff